kozjuli/kozjuli.github.io/_pages/research.md

 ## Working Papers <a name="wp"></a>

-1. **Domestic Policies and Sovereign Default**
-with Emilio Espino, Fernando M. Martin and Juan M. Sanchez. *R&R at American Economic Journal: Macroeconomics* [Working paper](https://s3.amazonaws.com/real.stlouisfed.org/wp/2020/2020-017.pdf){:target="_blank"}

-    > A model with two essential elements, sovereign default and distortionary fiscal and monetary policies, explains the interaction between sovereign debt, default risk and inflation in emerging countries.

-1. **Policy Rules and Large Crises in Emerging Markets**
-with Emilio Espino, Fernando M. Martin and Juan M. Sanchez [Working paper](https://s3.amazonaws.com/real.stlouisfed.org/wp/2022/2022-018.pdf){:target="_blank"}

-    > This paper studies a sovereign default model with fiscal and monetary policies to assess the policy response and evaluate the gains from flexibility in times of severe distress.

-1. **Credit and Liquidity Policies during Large Crises**
-with Mahdi Ebsim and Miguel Faria-e-Castro [Working paper](https://s3.amazonaws.com/real.stlouisfed.org/wp/2020/2020-035.pdf){:target="_blank"}

-    > We compare firms' financials during the Great Financial Crisis (GFC) and COVID-19.
-While the two crises featured similar increases in credit spreads, debt and liquid assets decreased during the GFC, but increased during COVID-19.
-In the cross section, leverage was the main determinant of credit spreads and investment during the GFC, but liquidity was more important during COVID-19.
-We augment a quantitative model of firm capital structure with a motive to hold liquid assets.
-The GFC resembled a combination of productivity and financial shocks, while COVID-19 also featured liquidity shocks.
-We study the state-dependent effects of credit and liquidity policies.

 1. **Liquidity and Investment in General Equilibrium**
 with Nicolas Caramp and Keisuke Teeple [Working paper](https://s3.amazonaws.com/real.stlouisfed.org/wp/2022/2022-022.pdf){:target="_blank"}